AaronAmberman/WPF.Translations/README.md

 ###### Warning
 Make sure you type your key names correctly or this will generate an exception at runtime.
 There is no auto-complete for member declarations because it is a dynamic object.
 Well, that is not entirely true.

-If the developer types it out as a Translator then you won't have access to the keys directly as properties (you will have to access them through methods and you don't want to do that).
+If the developer types it out as a Translation then you won't have access to the keys directly as properties (you will have to access them through methods and you don't want to do that).

 `Translation translation = new Translation(...);`